MarcoAPA/medialabApp/README.md

 $ ionic serve
 ```

-If you`re getting errors you can create a blank ionic proyect
+If you`re getting errors you can create a blank Ionic 2 proyect

 ```
 ionic start MedialabAPP blank --v2